VIT-Tresata-Hackathon-2025/Hack-a-thon-Template/README.md

-# 🚀 Hackathon Registration – Team Details
+# 🚀 Hackathon – Team Details

 Welcome to the VIT-Tresata Hackathon 2025! 🎉
 Please fill out the details below carefully.
 This file will serve as your official registration record.